Fania/magic-SVG/readme.md

 ## Printing

-22 order 4 columns will produce an even block.
+22x40 order-4s will produce an even block.

 ---